bmdeen/fmriPermPipe/README.md

 Steps include dicom conversion, preprocessing of anatomical and fMRI data, and statistical modeling and analysis of fMRI data.
 Outputs conform to the [Brain Imaging Data Structure (1.4.1)](https://bids.neuroimaging.io/specification.html) specification.
 Anatomical preprocessing uses a [Human Connectome Project](https://www.humanconnectome.org/)-like pipeline, yielding an accurate cortical surface reconstruction and surface-based registration to the fsLR atlas.
 Functional preprocessing uses a simple but powerful approach, including motion parameter estimation, despiking, slice-timing correction, single-shot motion and distortion correction and linear registration to a subject-specific template, and multi-echo ICA denoising.
 Statistical modeling includes both nonparametric (permutation-based) and parametric (FSL's Improved Linear Model-based) methods.

 **NOTE: These scripts are currently under active development, and will be changing frequently.
 A more stable version is expected by 2022.
-Currently in progress: wrapper scripts using BIDS naming conventions; json metadata for statistical modeling outputs; Docker container to facilitate installation**<br />
+Currently in progress: wrapper scripts using BIDS naming conventions; json metadata for statistical modeling outputs; Docker container to facilitate installation**

 ## Installation